ev3dev/ev3dev-lang-python/tests/README.md

 $ python3 -W ignore::ResourceWarning tests/api_tests.py
 ```

-If not on a Linux platform, the `chmod` command can be ignored.
+If on Windows, the `chmod` command can be ignored.

 # Running Tests with Micropython